RobertsonRhyan/CLD_LAB06/README.md

 > Document any difficulties you faced and how you overcame them.
 Copy the object descriptions into the lab report (if they are unchanged from the previous task just say so).

 No difficulties were encountered during this task.
-And the objects weren't changed from the previous task expect for the creation of frontend-svc descirbed bellow.
+And the objects weren't changed from the previous task expect for the creation of frontend-svc described bellow.

 >Take a screenshot of the cluster details from the GKE console.
 Copy the output of the kubectl describe command to describe your load balancer once completely initialized.